MartinPellizzer/terrawhisper-compiler/articles/angelica-sinensis/botany/morphology.md

 These leaves are characterized by their dark green color, giving the plant its lush appearance.
 The surface of the leaves is smooth and glabrous, lacking hair-like structures.
 At the apex, the leaves taper to an acuminate point, while the base is cordate in shape.
 The margin is serrated, adding to the overall visual texture.

 Leaf venation is pinnate, with a prominent midrib running along the center.
 The leaf attachment is petiolate, with petioles measuring 5 to 20 cm (1.97-7.87 inches) in length.
 Notably, Angelica sinensis leaves lack stipules.

+The following table shows in detail the morphological characteristics of Angelica sinensis leaves.

 | Characteristic | Description |
 | --- | --- |